mattsacks/vim-fuzzee/README.md

 will look in `app/coffeescripts`.

-To open directories quickly, Fuzzee.vim can also be invoked with no arguments or just a `.`
+To open directories quickly, Fuzzee.vim can also be invoked with no arguments or just `.`

     :F              " opens up the directory above the current buffer :F .            " open the current working directory

-Say you just `:q ` the application.coffee file in vim but you want to open it back up quickly.
+Say you just `:quit` the application.coffee file in vim but you want to open it back up quickly.

     :FB applcof     " open a buffer with matching fuzzy string "*a*p*p*l*c*o*f*" " either as a relation to the cwd or full path